 Supply and demand tells us that when demand increases, prices will also go up.

-I read an article (How the ‘creative class’ is dividing U.S. cities) that I think illustrates an end result of that: the relatively well-heeled “knowledge workers” are demanding more and more residential living in the downtown core, which is raising rents and pushing the lower class out of downtown.
+I read an article (How the “creative class” is dividing U.S. cities) that I think illustrates an end result of that: the relatively well-heeled “knowledge workers” are demanding more and more residential living in the downtown core, which is raising rents and pushing the lower class out of downtown.

 The housing options of the disadvantaged are invariably defined by what’s left over.
 If the wealthy want to live on the waterfront, the poor are driven inland.
 If high-paid professionals want to live close to the subway — picture the popular orange-line corridor in Arlington — then low-paid cashiers are pushed farther from transit.
 If upper-class college graduates want to live downtown, as is increasingly the case in many big cities, the poor are priced out to the periphery.

 I recently saw this same thing in Sioux Falls.
 Across from the only downtown grocery store, several low-rent homes were torn down to build new loft apartments.
 I assume those homes had people living in them – eyesores that they were, the houses still fit the economic needs of someone.
 I further assume those people can’t afford the apartments which replaced their homes, and that they were therefore evicted and pushed somewhere else.
-(As of this writing, you can still see the homes on Google Maps.)

 I think there’s a secondary concept at work here – the existence of people with far more wealth ends up indirectly draining the finances of the lower-class.